-Name: Troop: Week Attending Camp: Campsite Campsite: rea(s) that you would by those you would like • st during the wee ek you are in Nature Waterfront Scoutcraft Tenderfoo ot's Compass Handicraft Rifle Range Archery Range Climbing Sports cate below those tr aining opportunities yo ou would like to a ttend during you r week at camp.
-Aquatic Supervisor: Water R Rescue Pa addle Craft Leave No Trace e Trek Sa fely IOLS Would you like to atten f our overnight or out- of-camp activities s?
-(Please circle e those you would COPE (driv vers needed) Kayak 1 ^r rip Please list a any merit badges th nat you would like to of ffer or assist with during your wee ek at camp.
-Is there any other way in which n you would like to ass sist us while you are in camp?
+Name: Week Attending Camp: Nature Waterfront Scoutcraft Tenderfo ot's Compass Handicraft Rifle Range Archery Range Climbing Sports licate below those tr aining opportunities yo ou would like to a ttend during you r week at camp.
+Aquatic Supervisor: Water F Rescue Pa addle Craft Leave No Trace e Trek Sa fely IOLS Would you like to atte of our overnight or out- of-camp activitie s?
+(Please circle those you would COPE (dri ivers needed) Kayak T Trip Please list any merit badges th nat you would like to of ffer or assist with during your wee ek at camp.
+Is there an ny other way in whic h you would like to ass sist us while you are in camp?